PigeonProtocolConsortium/pigeon-spec/README.md

  * Networking support: The protocol will make no mention of TCP, UDP, SSH, HTTP, Etc..
  * Configurability: Configuration is the root of all evil.
 Instead of trying to create something that serves every use case, focus on >80% use cases and allow edge cases to be handled by application developers.
- * Anonymity: Though pseudonymity is possible via the use of multiple identities, the concept of anonymity or is not well suited to this protocol.
+ * Anonymity: Though pseudonymity is possible via the use of multiple identities, the concept of anonymity is not well suited to this protocol.
 Every message is signed by a known identity, though identities are easily created and can be backed by pseudonyms for privacy.
- * Encryption.
+ * (OPEN TO DISCUSSION) Encryption.
 Like many internet protocols, encryption concerns are offloaded to the transport layer.
 Consider using an encrypted file system or encrypted compression application to store data.
+If you have ideas on how we could support encryption, please contact us.
+Please keep in mind that anonymity is not necessarily a project goal.

 # Up Next